Numa Pompilius: Agent of the gods

 Numa is reputed to have constrained the two minor gods Picus and Faunus into delivering some prophecies of things to come.

-Numa, supported and prepared by Egeria, reportedly held a battle of wits with Jupiter himself, in an apparition whereby Numa sought to gain a protective ritual against lightning strikes and thunder.
+Numa, supported and prepared by Egeria, reportedly held a battle of wits with Jupiter himself, through an apparition whereby Numa sought to gain a protective ritual against lightning strikes and thunder.

 Once, when a plague was ravaging the population, a brass shield fell from the sky and was brought to Numa.
-He declared that Egeria had told him it was a gift from Jupiter to be used for Rome's protection.
-He ordered ceremonies to give thanks for the gift and quickly brought about an end to the plague.
+He declared that Egeria had told him it was a gift from Jupiter, to be used for Rome's protection.
+He ordered ceremonies to give thanks for the gift, and quickly brought about an end to the plague.
 The Ancile became a sacred relic of the Romans and was placed in the care of the Salii.

-Institutions attributed to Numa
+Rules and institutions attributed to Numa

+Many actions and institutions are attributed to Numa.
+In some of them, Plutarch thought he detected a Laconian influence, attributing the connection to the Sabine culture of Numa, for "Numa was descended of the Sabines, who declare themselves to be a colony of the Lacedaemonians."

+Religious

 One of Numa's first acts was the construction of a temple of Janus as an indicator of peace and war.
 The temple was constructed at the foot of the Argiletum, a road in the city.
 After securing peace with Rome's neighbours, the doors of the temples were shut and remained so for the duration of Numa's reign, a unique case in Roman history.

 Another creation attributed to Numa was the cult of Terminus, a god of boundaries.
 Through this rite, which involved sacrifices at private properties, boundaries and landmarks, Numa reportedly sought to instill in Romans the respect of lawful property and non-violent relationships with neighbours.
 The cult of Terminus, preached Numa, involved absence of violence and murder.
 The god was a testament to justice and a keeper of peace.
-In a somehow comparable, more moral rather than legal fashion, Numa sought to associate himself with one of the roles of Vegoia in the religious system of the neighbouring Etruscans by deciding to set the official boundaries of the territory of Rome, which Romulus had never wanted, presumably with the same concern of preserving peace.
+In a somehow comparable, more moral rather than legal fashion, Numa sought to associate himself with one of the roles of Vegoia in the religious system of the neighbouring Etruscans, by deciding to set the official boundaries of the territory of Rome, which Romulus had never wanted, presumably with the same concern of preserving peace.

 Recognizing the paramount importance of the Ancile, King Numa had eleven matching shields made, so perfect that no one, even Numa, could distinguish the original from the copies.
 These shields were the Ancilia, the sacred shields of Jupiter, which were carried each year in a procession by the Salii priests.
 Numa also established the office and duties of Pontifex Maximus and instituted (Plutarch's version) the flamen of Quirinus, in honour of Romulus, in addition to those of Jupiter and Mars that already existed.
 Numa also brought the Vestal Virgins to Rome from Alba Longa.
-Plutarch adds that they were then at the number of two, were later augmented to four by Servius Tullius and stayed so through the ages.
+Plutarch adds that they were then at the number of two, were later augmented to four by Servius Tullius, and stayed thus through the ages.